ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 the value of `?foo`, use just `foo`.

 The same applies to labels.
-Only use the `~foo` form when declaring arguments of a function, i.e.:
+Only use the `~foo` form when declaring arguments of a function, i.e.,:

 <!-- $MDX skip -->
 ```ocaml